 1. Inpatient and Outpatient Options

-When you choose to enter an inpatient drug rehab facility, you also have the opportunity to embrace a new environment.
+When you choose to enter a man’s rehab facility, you also have the opportunity to embrace a new environment.
 By distancing yourself from triggers and changing your day-to-day behavioural patterns, it can become significantly easier to manage drug addiction.